evertonstz/pynps/README.md

 First of all you'll need python3.7+

-You'll also need Prompt Toolkit
+You'll also need Prompt Toolkit and SqliteDict

->$ pip install prompt_toolkit
+>$ pip install prompt_toolkit sqlitedict

 You can get the source files from github and use the pynps.py file as any other python script.